 Note 1 - Plan Description and Basis of Presentation

-The following summary description of the Origin Bancorp, Inc. Employee Retirement Plan (the "Plan") (formerly, the Origin Bancorp, Inc. Employee Stock Ownership Plan and Trust) is provided for general information purposes only.
+The following summary description of the Origin Bancorp, Inc. Employee Retirement Plan (the "Plan") is provided for general information purposes only.
 Participants should refer to the Plan document for complete information about the Plan.

 General